juju/docs/src/en/troubleshooting-logs-remote.md

 Title: Remote logging
 TODO:  Strongly consider adding a sub-page (rsyslog TLS tutorial)
-       Need to state whether client-side auth is a requirement
+       Need to state whether server-side and/or client-side auth is a requirement

 # Remote logging